 Amazon’s S3 and AWS platforms, and similar on demand storage and computing services, are becoming increasing popular as core infrastructure for software startups.
-There is a tendency, because the costs are well defined, to base pricing on “margining up” these services.
-There are three problems with that:
+There is a tendency, because the costs are well defined, to base your price on adding a margin to these services.
+There are three problems with that.

 - Does Not Price to Value: you normally want to price to value and use your costs a test for how inviting your pricing will be to the competition.

 - Ignores Opportunity Cost of Your Time: in an early stage startup most of your real costs are the opportunity cost of your time and the need to move down the learning curve on a number of key processes (principally sales and new customer bring up).

 - Immediately Positions You As a Commodity: pricing by margining up commodity services immediately positions you as a commodity and may prematurely shut off your search for creating more value for your customers.
 Reframe “I cannot charge that much” to “what could I do to create enough value for my customers that they would pay that much.”